A degree in Political Science prepares students for jobs in rewarding career areas

 Graduate ready for a career with impact

-Do you want to help build a more stable, just, free and sustainable world?
-A Bachelor of Arts with a Political Studies major can lead to many careers where you can make a positive difference.
-In the VIU Political Studies program, you gain leadership and analytical skills that are in-demand in the public and private sector.
+Are you passionate about building a more stable, just and sustainable world?
+A Bachelor of Arts with a major or minor in Political Studies can lead to many careers where you can make a positive difference in Canada and around the world.
+In the Political Studies program, you gain the analytical, communication and leadership skills that are in demand in the public and private sectors.

 Sign up to learn more